ramory-l/gomem/README.md

 # Gomem
-A Go library to manipulate Windows processes
+A Go library to manipulate Windows processes (Pymem alternative for Go)

 ## Documentation
 In progress...